Ganz-24/Plant-Watering-System/README.md

 # Plant-Watering-System
-This project reads the soil moisture level of a plant and decides wheter or not to release water from a pump
+<h2>This project reads the soil moisture level of a plant and decides whether or not to release water from a pump</h2>